RMS-Server/SchemPaste/README.md

 1. Install Fabric Loader
 2. Download the mod jar file
 3. Place the file in the `mods` folder

+## TODO

+- Remove dependency on Syncmatica, allow direct loading of .litematica files from client

 ## License